-The Company follows the successful efforts method of accounting for its oil and natural gas properties.
-Acquisition costs for proved oil and natural gas properties, costs of drilling and equipping productive wells, and costs of unsuccessful development wells are capitalized and amortized on an equivalent unit-of-production basis over the life of the remaining related oil and gas reserves.
+The Company follows the successful efforts method of accounting for its oil and gas properties.
+Acquisition costs for proved oil and gas properties, costs of drilling and equipping productive wells, and costs of unsuccessful development wells are capitalized and amortized on an equivalent unit-ofproduction basis over the life of the remaining related oil and gas reserves.
 Equivalent units are determined by converting oil to natural gas at the ratio of one barrel of oil for six thousand cubic feet of natural gas.
 This conversion ratio is not based on the price of oil or natural gas, and there may be a significant difference in price between an equivalent volume of oil versus natural gas.
 Cost centers for amortization purposes are determined on a field area basis.
 Costs incurred to acquire oil and gas leasehold are capitalized.
 The estimated future costs of dismantlement, restoration, plugging and abandonment of oil and gas properties and related facilities disposal are capitalized when asset retirement obligations are incurred and amortized as part of depreciation, depletion and amortization expense.
 The costs of unproved properties which are determined to be productive are transferred to proved oil and gas properties and amortized on an equivalent unit-of-production basis.
 Exploratory expenses, including geological and geophysical expenses and delay rentals for unevaluated oil and gas properties, are charged to expense as incurred.
-Unproved oil and gas properties are periodically assessed and any impairment in value is charged to exploration expense.
-During 2011 an impairment charge of \$9.8 million was recognized in exploration expense related to certain leases that the Company no longer expects to drill on.
+Unproved oil and gas properties are periodically assessed for impairment on a property by property basis, and any impairment in value is charged to exploration expense.
+During 2011 and 2012, impairment charges of \$9.8 million and \$61.3 million, respectively, were recognized in exploration expense related to certain leases that the Company no longer expects to drill on.
 Exploratory drilling costs are initially capitalized as unproved property but charged to expense if and when the well is determined not to have found commercial quantities of proved oil and gas reserves.
 Exploratory drilling costs are evaluated within a one-year period after the completion of drilling.

 The Company periodically assesses the need for an impairment of the costs capitalized for its oil and gas properties on a property or cost center basis.
 If impairment is indicated based on undiscounted expected future cash flows attributable to the property, then a provision for impairment is recognized to the extent that net capitalized costs exceed the estimated fair value of the property.
 The fair value is based upon estimated discounted future cash flows which are derived from Level 3 inputs.
 Expected future cash flows are determined using estimated future prices based on market based forward prices applied to projected future production volumes.
 Costs are also projected to escalate at a rate that is based upon the Company's historical experience.
 The projected production volumes are based on the property's proved and risk adjusted probable oil and natural gas reserve estimates at the end of the period.
 The oil and natural gas prices used for determining asset impairments will generally differ from those used in the standardized measure of discounted future net cash flows because the standardized measure requires the use of an average price based on the first day of each month of the preceding year and is limited to proved reserves.
-The Company recognized impairment charges related to its oil and gas properties of \$0.1 million, \$0.2 million and \$60.8 million in 2009, 2010, and 2011, respectively.
+The Company recognized impairment charges related to its oil and gas properties of \$0.2 million, \$60.8 million and \$25.4 million in 2010, 2011, and 2012, respectively.